December 21, 2017

 Doris Burke ’87, ’92G, & ’05Hon. in the news

-2018 is shaping up to be just as good as 2017 for Doris Burke ’87, ’92G, & ’05Hon.
+The achievements and accolades just keep coming for Doris Burke ’87, ’92G, & ’05Hon.

-In September, Burke was named a regular NBA game analyst by ESPN — the first woman to do so full time at the national level.
+In September 2018, Burke was named a regular NBA game analyst by ESPN — the first woman to do so full time at the national level.

-Learn more about Burke’s accomplishments:
+Read more about Burke’s accomplishments:

-- “Doris Burke’s Expertise Is Finally Paying Off” in the Oct.
-31 issue of The Atlantic
+- “Doris Burke’s Expertise Is Finally Paying Off” in The Atlantic, Oct.
+31, 2017